yutianwu/reth/README.md

 ## Run Reth for opBNB

+The op-reth can function as both a full node and an archive node.
+Due to its unique storage advantages, it is primarily utilized for running archive nodes.

+### Hardware Requirements

+* CPU with 16+ cores
+* 128GB RAM
+* High-performance NVMe SSD with at least 3TB of free space
+* A broadband internet connection with upload/download speeds of 25 MB/s

+### Steps to Run op-reth

 The op-reth is an [execution client](https://ethereum.org/en/developers/docs/nodes-and-clients/#execution-clients) for opBNB.
 You need to run op-node along with op-reth to synchronize with the opBNB network.